My Stock Market Dream- How to Invest your Money Smarter in Stocks and Bonds.

 Make 2017 the year you get your financial house in order, and more importantly keep it that way.
 Sit down with a fiduciary financial planner like David Rae to make sure you have a plan in place to stay on track for your various financial goals.

 Live for Today, Plan for Tomorrow.
 Find your own Stock Market Dream Your money matters.

-DAVID RAE, CFP®, AIF® is a Los Angeles-based retirement planner with DRM Wealth Management.
+DAVID RAE, CFP®, AIF® is a Los Angeles Financial Adviser with DRM Wealth Management.
 He has been helping friends of the LGBT community reach their financial goals for over a decade.
 He is a regular contributor to the Advocate Magazine, Investopedia (named “100 Most Influential Financial Advisors”) and Huffington Post as well as the author of the Financial Planner Los Angeles Blog.
 For more information visit his website www.davidraefp.com